integralfx/MemTestHelper/DDR4 OC Guide.md

   | 4200 - 4400 | 1.30 - 1.35 |
   * VCCIO should generally be 50mV lower than VCCSA and running 1.4V VCCSA + 1.35V VCCIO is acceptable as an upper limit.
   * Safe voltages on ADL are not known at the moment due to it being fairly new.
 1.25V-1.35V VCCSA has not been proven to show considerable degradation.
-  * With more DIMMs and/or dual-rank DIMMs, you may need higher VCCSA and VCCIO than suggested (1.4V daily max unlesss extreme overclocking).
+  * With more DIMMs and/or dual-rank DIMMs, you may need higher VCCSA and VCCIO than suggested (1.4V daily max unless extreme overclocking).
 * tRCD and tRP are linked, meaning if you set tRCD 16 but tRP 17, both will run at the higher timing (17).
 This limitation is why many ICs don't do as well on Intel and why B-die is a good match for Intel.
   * On Asrock and EVGA UEFIs, they're combined into tRCDtRP.
 On ASUS UEFIs, tRP is hidden.
 On MSI and Gigabyte UEFIs, tRCD and tRP are visible but setting them to different values just sets both of them to the higher value.
 * Expected memory latency range: 40ns - 50ns.
    * Expected memory latency range for Samsung B-Die: 35ns - 45ns.
    * Overall, latency varies between generations due to a difference in die size (ring bus).
-As a result, a 9900K will have a slightly lower latency than a 10700K at the same settings since the 10700K has the same die as a 10900K.
+As a result, a 9900K will have slightly lower latency than a 10700K at the same settings since the 10700K has the same die as a 10900K.
    * Latency is affected by the RTLs and IOLs.
 Generally speaking, higher quality boards and overclocking oriented boards will be more direct in their routing of the memory traces and will likely have lower RTLs and IOLs.
 On some motherboards, changing RTLs and IOLs have no effect.

 ### AMD - AM4
 Some terminology:
 * MCLK: Real memory clock (half of the effective RAM speed).
 For example, for DDR4-3200 the MCLK is 1600MHz.
 * FCLK: Infinity Fabric clock.
 * UCLK: Unified memory controller clock.
-Half of MCLK when MCLK and FCLK are not equal (desynchronised, 2:1 mode).
+Half of MCLK when MCLK and FCLK are not equal (desynchronized, 2:1 mode).
 * On Zen and Zen+, MCLK == FCLK == UCLK.
 However, on Zen2 and Zen3, you can specify FCLK.
 If MCLK is 1600MHz (DDR4-3200) and you set FCLK to 1600MHz, UCLK will also be 1600MHz unless you set MCLK:UCLK ratio to 2:1 (also known as UCLK DIV mode, etc.).
-However, if you set FCLK to 1800MHz, UCLK will run at 800MHz (desynchronised).
+However, if you set FCLK to 1800MHz, UCLK will run at 800MHz (desynchronized).

 * Ryzen 1000 and 2000's IMC can be a bit finicky when overclocking and can't hit as high frequencies as Intel can.
 Ryzen 3000 and 5000's IMCs are much better and are more or less on par with Intel's newer Skylake based CPUs ie. 9th gen and 10th gen.
 * SOC voltage is the voltage to the IMC and like with Intel, it's not recommended to leave it on auto.
 Typical ranges for this value range around 1.00V and 1.10V.
 Higher values are generally acceptable and may be necessary for stabilizing higher capacity memory and may aid in attaining FCLK stability.